Minnesota Journal of Law, Science & Technology

 The Minnesota Journal of Law, Science & Technology is a biannual law review edited by students and faculty from the University of Minnesota.
 It was established in 2000 as the Minnesota Intellectual Property Review and covers issues in patents, trademarks, copyrights, bioethics, science, and technology as it relates to the law.
-Claire Colby is the editor-in-chief of Volume 24.
+Christhy Le is the editor-in-chief of Volume 26.

 The journal is the 6th most cited Intellectual Property law journal, 5th most cited environmental and land use law journal, 3rd most cited health, medicine & psychology law journal, and 4th most cited science, technology, and computing law journal.